Z3KAISER/danielparker.com.au-wordpress/content/plugins/a3-lazy-load/readme.txt

 == Changelog ==

+= 1.4.1 - 2015/08/22 =
+* Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib
+* Tweak - make __construct() function for 'Compile_Less_Sass' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Tweak - change class name from 'lessc' to 'a3_lessc' so that it does not conflict with plugins or themes that have another Lessc lib
+* Tweak - Plugin Framework DB query optimization.
+Refactored settings_get_option call for dynamic style elements, example typography, border, border_styles, border_corner, box_shadow
+* Tweak - Tested for full compatibility with WordPress major version 4.3.0
+* Fix - Update the plugin framework for setup correct default settings on first installed
+* Fix - Update the plugin framework for reset to correct default settings when hit on 'Reset Settings' button on each settings tab

+= 1.4.0 - 2015/06/17 =
+* Feature - Plugin framework Mobile First focus upgrade
+* Feature - Massive improvement in admin UI and UX in PC, tablet and mobile browsers
+* Feature - Introducing opening and closing Setting Boxes on admin panels.
+* Feature - Added Plugin Framework Customization settings.
+Control how the admin panel settings show when editing.
+* Feature - Added House Keeping - Clean up on Deletion function.
+ON | OFF switch is in the Plugin Framework Settings Box.
+* Feature - Added a 260px wide images to the right sidebar for support forum link, Documentation links.
+* Tweak - Tested for full compatibility with WooCommerce Version 2.3.11
+* Tweak - Removed Add-Ons Menu
+* Tweak - Moved plugin menu from Wordpress Dashboard admin menu to a sub menu on the WordPress Settings menu
+* Tweak - Added Settings link to the plugins listing on plugin.php menu for easy access to plugin
+* Fix - Check 'request_filesystem_credentials' function, if it does not exists then require the core php lib file from WP where it is defined

 = 1.3.0 - 2015/06/05 =
 * Feature - Added Image Load Threshold with set threshold pixel dynamic setting.
 Default is 0px
 * Credit - Thanks to [Onisforos and Matt Pain](https://wordpress.org/support/topic/setting-threshold?replies=3) for suggesting and explaining the new Threshold feature